-• The authors develop and test a methodology to assess the impact of affordable lending efforts on homeownership rates.
-In this demand analysis, they examine the impact of using flexible underwriting guidelines, primarily changes in the down payment and debt burden requirements, on the affordability and homeownership propensities of targeting populations and geographic areas.
+In this study, we develop and test a methodology to assess the impact of affordable lending efforts on homeownership rates.
+More narrowly, we examine the impact of using flexible underwriting guidelines, primarily changes in the downpayment and housing burden requirements, on the affordability and homeownership propensities of targeted populations and geographic areas.
 The impacts of changing these underwriting guidelines are compared with those resulting from lower borrowing costs (interest rates).
+A variation of the methodology first proposed by Wachter et al. (1995) is used in the analysis.
+We use the 1995 American Housing Survey (AHS) national core in the analysis.

-• The findings indicate that affordable lending efforts are likely to increase homeownership opportunities for undeserved populations, but that impacts may not be felt equally by all groups.
+The findings indicate that affordable lending efforts are likely to increase homeownership opportunities for underserved populations, but that impacts may not be felt equally by all groups.
 Under most affordable products, the impacts on all households, recent movers and central city households are smaller than for other households.
-Unfortunately, the analysis also suggests that unless the supply of appropriately priced housing is increased the full benefits of affordable lending efforts may not be realized.
+The recently introduced affordable products which permit the 3 percent downpayment to come from non-borrower sources, e.g., Freddie Mac’s Alt 97, has the largest impact on the homeownership propensities of all underserved groups, including a 27.1 percent increase in the relative probability of homeownership for young households, a 21.0 percent increase for blacks, and a 15.0 percent increase for central city residents.
+Consistently, changes in underwriting guidelines are found to have greater impacts than changes in the costs of borrowing for all groups.

 1010 Affordable Housing Amazon Amenitization Architecture Artificial Intelligence Asia Australia automation Autonomous Vehicles bonds Borrowing Constraints Brexit California Canada Capital Business China Co-Working Environment coastal markets cold storage Colombia Commercial Brokerage Commercial Real Estate commissions Congestion consumer bias covid-19 CRE credit card market Credit Default Swaps Credit Insurance Credit Risk Transfers Culture Data Analytics data centers Data Collection Technology Debt Market Demand Demographics Density Development Discrete Choice disruption Diversity drones e-Commerce Economic Corridors economic policy economics education election studies Equity Funds Equity Market Ethnic Factors Europe Fannie Mae financial asset management Foreclosures Foreign Policy France Freddie Mac general equilibrium Global global economy Global Financial Crisis Globalization great depression Great Recession healthy buildings Hedonic hospitality Housing & Residential housing boom Housing Disease housing prices Housing Supply Identity Income Inequality India inflation Inter-generational mobility interest rates Investing jobs labor market Lagging Regions land use regulation Language life sciences Macroeconomics malls Market Pricing megacities Microeconomics Migration Minimum Payments Mixed-Use Mobility moral hazard mortgage insurance mortgage market Mortgage Rates Mortgages Multi-family Nation Building Non-Traditional Mortgages Office Market office sector pension funds Placed Based Policies Political Risk Price Discovery Private Equity Business public health public policy Public Schools real estate brokerage Real Estate Investment Real Estate Investment Trusts Recession Rental Retail Retirement reverse mortgages Risk Adjustment risk management risk-shifting robotics single family housing Slums Sorting South America Spatial Regions spillover effect stimulus package Sub-Prime Mortgages Supply Chains Sustainability Technology telecommunications trade transportation unemployment United States Urban Urbanization Warehouse welfare work from home